RHIT-CSSE/csse220/Homework/HWIntroToUnitTesting/README.md

 3. Each JUnit test operation must contain 4 test cases (see details below in the Additional Notes section)

 ## To Do:
-1. In Eclipse, import this project (IntroToUnitTesting) from your local copy of the CSSE220 repo
+1. In Eclipse, import this project (HWIntroToUnitTesting) from your local copy of the CSSE220 repo
 2. Create a JUnit test file called *TestThisClassTest.java* (see screen shot below)
 3. In *TestThisClassTest.java*, create unit test operations for the 4 operations that appear in *TestThisClass.java*.
 <br>These unit tests must reveal which of the 4 operations are defective